oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

     identifier or expression and no extant identifier was found, the issuing party SHALL create their own license identifier following the rules above.
 The license identifier SHOULD contain the version number of the license.
-The license text MUST be made available through exactly one document note using the `category` `legal_disclaimer`.
-The `title` MUST be `License` for English or an unspecified document language.
+The license text SHALL be made available through exactly one document note using the `category` `legal_disclaimer`.
+The `title` SHALL be `License` for English or an unspecified document language.
 For any other language, it SHOULD be the language specific translation of that term.
 - License similarity: